Seeger's bell tower against a golden sunset

 Milligan & FERPA

-Milligan University accords all these rights under the law to students who are declared independent.
+Milligan University accords all these rights under the law to students.
 The term “student” means any individual who is or has been in attendance at Milligan University (with the exception of those persons enrolled only for Continuing Education Units) and regarding whom Milligan University maintains education records.
 Attendance begins the first day of any term/session in which the student is enrolled.
 No one outside the institution shall have access to nor will the institution disclose any information from students’ education records without the written consent of students except to personnel within the institution, to officials of other institutions in which students seek to enroll, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or others.

 Within the Milligan University community only those members, individually or collectively, acting in the students’ educational interest are allowed access to student education records.